-While there is no “one size fits all,” this is the perfect time to reflect on the best way that you learn.
-Think back through high school and college – in what classes were you strongest?
+While there is no one size fits all this is the perfect time to reflect on the best way that you learn.
+Think back through high school and college – what classes were you strongest in?
 How did the teacher present the material?
 How did you study for those tests?
 There are many theories on learning styles, but getting a sense of your general strengths will help you better prepare.

 Verbal/Auditory – You know songs like the back of your hand, you can recite movie quotes, books, and maybe even poems.
 When solving problems on exams you remember what the professor said.

 Learning Tips: Read the book out loud when you can, listen to the videos multiple times, see if you can acquire lecture recordings, and consider studying in groups out loud.